TO WIN FREEDOM

 “Yes,” I said.
 They all started nodding.
 In understanding or just sympathy?
 My fourth strike.

 I felt constrained by the rule above all rules.
 How could I introduce such a disruptive technology into the world, knowing how dangerous it could be?
-And, to sell it to the allies of the slavers?
+And, in Calvary, to sell it to the allies of the slavers?
 The ropes of consequence wrapped tight around me.

 The escaped slaves went blank before my eyes.
 Even Amy, whose beauty had made my breath stop.
 Now, my breath was stopped by fear.
 Fear of the consequences of my decisions.
 Fear of adding to the deaths in my wake.